 The most important factor for success is choosing the right process to automate.
 Many companies beginning their RPA cognitive journeys fall into the trap of tackling a highly complex process (think unstructured communications) or a process about which people have high expectations (think customer-facing support).

-We recommend selecting a well-defined process with reasonable user expectations and high return on investment (ROI) potential as a first candidate for automation.
+We recommend selecting a well-defined process with reasonable user expectations and high return on investment (ROI) potential as a first candidate for cognitive automation.
 In our experience, picking semi-structured data-centric processes in the back office, such as invoices, purchase orders (POs), mortgage applications, or insurance claims, have both high success rates and high ROI.

 Given the vast potential for cognitive automation, some companies are tempted to expand quickly to automating multiple processes once the ROI from automating the first process seems apparent.
 However, cognitive automation is data intensive and requires a lot of thought and upfront work to ensure success.